teamnovu/novu-shopware-storefront-protection-plugin/README.md

 platform-access-protection
 ==========================

+**Platform Access Protection for Shopware 6**

-platform-access-protection is a Shopware 6 plugin allows you to password protect your Shopware Storefront.
-This is useful for staging environments or for shops that are not yet ready to be visible to the public.
+The Platform Access Protection plugin allows you to safeguard your Shopware storefront with a password, ensuring that only authorized users can access it.
+This feature is particularly useful for test environments or online stores that are not yet ready for public visibility.

-The plugin uses the users from the Shopware Administration to login.
-It's also possible to whitelist IP addresses, so that they can access the storefront without a password.

-You can restrict which users are allowed to access by specifying one or more user roles.
-Admins are always allowed.
+**How it works**

+The plugin seamlessly integrates with your existing Shopware administration panel, leveraging its user base to authenticate login attempts.
+Additionally, you can skip the password prompt by whitelisting specific IP addresses (IPv4 and IPv6) or subnet prefixes, providing flexibility in managing access control.

+**User Role Restriction**

+To fine-tune access control, you can specify one or more user roles that are allowed to access the storefront.
+Admins will always have unrestricted access.

 Configure the plugin in the plugin settings.